In signing, a Digital Signature is shared with the recipient. The recipient uses this signature to verify the authenticity of the issuer.

 Webhook - Webhook providers may include a signature in each webhook event that they send to your application endpoint.
 You can verify the signature in each webhook message.
 This allows you to verify that the events were sent by original providers.

-SSL Certificate - SSL certificate is perfect example.
+SSL Certificate - The SSL certificate is a perfect example.
 We submit CSR (Certificate Signing Request) to Certificate Authority such as DigiCert, ZeroSSL, etc. They use their secure private key to sign our CSR.
 This signed CSR (SSL Certificate) is then sent to the browser.
 Browser use distributed public keys by those Certificate Authorities to verify the certificate's authenticity.